 “If you go back to the doctor tomorrow and he tells you are blind because of the car wreck, there is no way to recover anything further.
 It does not matter how when it was discovered or how badly you were injured.
 You can not recover one cent more and your personal injury claim is concluded.
 The personal injury release was a contract and no matter how bad the terms of that contract may be, you will be held to it.
 “Caveat Emptor” means let the buyer beware and this harsh concept controls the law of personal injury releases.”

 Fifth, be very careful about whether you really want to provide either insurance company with a recorded statement.
 The gist of a recorded statement is that they are pinning down the facts of the car wreck and your injuries shortly after the occurrence of the car wreck.
 In other words, to borrow from a phrase from criminal law, whatever you say can and will be used against you at a future date.
 Before I agree to a recorded statement, I want to know why such a statement is necessary.
 If it is just the company’s protocol and the liability for the wreck is clear, it probably is not necessary.
 Also, I warn my clients to keep their answers brief, don’t guess at an answer and don’t understate their injuries.
+In many personal injury cases, I have seen a client’s injuries go on longer and be more severe than we originally anticipated.
+As a result, preserve your options.

 I handle car wreck claims for a career.
 I am literally dealing with injury claims 24 hours a day seven days a week.
 As a result, call me because I will be up and happy to talk to you about your injuries and how the accident happened.
 You can reach my on my cell phone at (502) 609-7657 or toll free at 855-REACHMYCELL.